pakrym/pakrym.github.io/_posts/2016-07-14-aspnetcore-dependency-container.md

         }
     }
 }

 ```
+Calling `services.ToArray();` in constructor is required to protect from outside changes of the service collection which should not affect already created instances.

-Changing test code to pass `IServiceCollection` to `ServiceProvider` constructor:
+Test class needs to be changed to pass `IServiceCollection` to `ServiceProvider` constructor:

 ``` csharp
 using System;